CS 112

 Here are the steps:

-1. Login to Gradescope by clicking the link in the left-hand navigation bar, and then click on the box for CS 112.
-When logging in, make sure that you use the School Credentials option and select Boston University.
+1. Login to Gradescope as needed by clicking the link in the left-hand navigation bar, and then click on the box for CS 112.

 2. Click on the name of the assignment (PS 1: Part II) in the list of assignments.
 You should see a pop-up window with a box labeled DRAG & DROP.
 (If you don’t see it, click the Submit or Resubmit button at the bottom of the page.)